Freelance jobs are tough and gritty and enormously rewarding, kind of like a fight in the MMA. Let me explain how.

 But the wins certainly are worth it.
 And the losses at a minimum teach you a lesson you’ll never forget.
 At best, they’ll be a source of inspiration for the next freelance challenge you tackle.

-And that’s what MMA can teach you about freelancing.
+And that’s what MMA can teach you about freelance jobs.